tradingview/documentation-guidelines/PineBlogPosts/README.md

 - Our ```if barstate``` line...
 - The ``request.*()`` functions fetch data from other contexts than the chart's.

-Backticks will be converted by the publisher of the blog post into monospace that will look like this in the post:
+Text wrapped in backticks will be converted to monospace by Alexander:

 ![.](images/Monospace.png "Monospace")